tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 RUN  apk update && apk add --no-cache openssl1.1-compat=1.1.1t-r0
 ```

-Given the installion of systme libraraires are pretty much one-off, you rarelly borther to use cache between build to reuse it.
-However if you really want to cache between builds to speed up installtion proces, you could try leverage docker builder's new build feature *BuildKit*:
+Given the installion of system libraries are pretty much one-off, you rarelly need to bother to use cache between build to reuse it.
+However, if you really want to cache between builds to speed up installation proces, you could try leveraging Docker builder's new build tech *BuildKit*:

 ```docker
 RUN \